 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except for maturities greater than 12 months after the end of the reporting period which are classified as non-current assets.
+They are included in current assets, except for the amounts that are settled or expected to be settled more than 12 months after the end of the reporting period, which are classified as non-current assets.
 The Group's loans and receivables comprise "trade and other receivables", "advance to an investee company", "cash and cash equivalents" and "restricted cash" in the consolidated statement of financial position.